Pretty-Good-Freedom-Tech/brainstorm/README.md

 ### Strfry Nostr Relay

-If you chose to install Strfry during the setup process, it will be configured as a systemd service and started automatically.
-The relay will be available at `https://your-domain/`.
+The Strfry Nostr relay will be available at `https://your-domain/`.

 To check the status of the Strfry service: